DilipBista/My_DataScience_Notes/README.txt

 ## TODAY I LEARNED
+10-05-24

+Today I learned about functions.
+- default argument
+Multiple arguments
+Lamdas

 10- 04- 21
 This morning we reviewed Fridays assignment.
-Instructor showed us ways to talkle and solve problems even though most of the contents were covered in lecture latter today.
+Instructor showed us ways to tackle and solve problems even though most of the contents were covered in lecture latter today.
  Today we learned about control structure.
 	control structure is a method to control the flow of execution using conditionals and loops